 Is The Hague A Safe City?

 The Netherlands is a relatively safe country compared to other Western European countries.
-However, it is also true that most of the crimes in The Netherlands take place in the larger cities, like The Hague.
+However, it is also true that most of the crimes in The Netherlands take place in larger cities, like The Hague.

 The Hague is a relatively safe city in the Netherlands with less crime than Amsterdam.
 The large majority of crime in The Hague is bicycle theft and pickpocketing.
 You should also avoid the bad neighborhoods in The Hague like Schilderswijk during evenings and nights.